John Shaw Billings: Career

-Post Civil War medical career

 After the Civil War, Billings assumed direction of the Army Surgeon General's library from about 1867 to 1895.
 During this time, Billings expanded the library from 2,300 to 124,000 volumes, making it the largest medical library in the Americas.
 When Billings inherited the library, its contents were listed primarily by author and secondarily by subject.
 Billings redesigned the catalog with author and subject indexes.
 However, his catalog could not meet the demands of increased publications, so he created a separate indexing system for medical periodicals, which became known as the Index Medicus.

-Billings supervised the collection and tabulation of vital statistics for the 1880 and 1890 U.S. Censuses and worked with the compilation of statistics.
+Billings supervised the collection and tabulation of vital statistics for the 1880 and 1890 censuses and worked with the compilation of statistics.
 He played an important role as he introduced the punch-card system of calculating vital statistics with electro-mechanical methods, which was then implemented into the 1890 census; indeed, it was his idea that led to Herman Hollerith designing the initial punch-card tabulator that is often credited with inaugurating the development of modern computers.

-After he left the Surgeon General's Office, he united the libraries of New York to form the New York Public Library from 1896 to 1913.
-The punch-card system he introduced in the U.S. Censuses was further used in the New York Public Library construction.
-It was Billings who inspired Andrew Carnegie to provide $5 million for the construction of sixty-five branch libraries throughout New York and 2509 libraries in cities and towns across North America and Britain.
+After he left the Surgeon General's Office, he united the libraries in New York City between 1896 and 1913 to form the New York Public Library.
+The punch-card system he introduced in the U.S. censuses was further used in the New York Public Library construction.
+Billings inspired Andrew Carnegie to provide $5 million for the construction of sixty-five branch libraries throughout New York City and 2,509 libraries in cities and towns across North America and Great Britain.
 During the library's construction, Billings directed the re-cataloging of the works from the Lenox, Tilden, and Astor Foundations, which were used to form the Library in 1895.
 Billings also recruited a young man named Harry Miller Lydenberg to work as his personal assistant and head of reference.
-Lydenberg expanded upon the collection practices of Billings, and eventually served as Director of NYPL from 1934-1941.
+Lydenberg expanded upon the collection practices of Billings, and eventually served as Director of NYPL from 1934 to 1941.

 Billings was the senior editor of books reporting the work of the Committee of Fifty to Investigate the Liquor Problem in the early 1900s.
-The Committee researched the activities and publications of the Department of Scientific Temperance Instruction of the Woman's Christian Temperance Union (WCTU).
+The committee researched the activities and publications of the Department of Scientific Temperance Instruction of the Woman's Christian Temperance Union (WCTU).

-Affiliation with Johns Hopkins University
+Johns Hopkins University

-Overview

-Billings' involvement with Johns Hopkins University began in the late 1870s with the initiation of his plans for the hospital and ended in 1889 with his rejection of the position of Hospital superintendent.
+Billings' involvement with Johns Hopkins University in Baltimore began in the late 1870s with the initiation of his plans for the hospital and ended in 1889 with his rejection of the position of hospital superintendent.